-Within 15 working days of the Board, the Chair of the Examination Board will write to you informing you of the decision of the Board and will give you a copy of your grade profile.
-If you, when you consider your grade profile, think you might have grounds to request an Academic Appeal (see the Academic Appeal Regulations/Guide for information relating to grounds) you must initially engage in an informal discussion with the Higher Education Policy and Compliance Officer within 10 days of the results being published.
+Within 15 working days of the Board, your results will be published through your Proportal account where you will be able to access a copy of your grade profile.
+If you, when you consider your grade profile,-think you might have grounds to request an Academic Appeal (see the Academic Appeal Regulations/Guide for information relating to grounds) you must initially engage in an informal discussion with the Higher Education Quality and Student Engagement Officer within 10 days of the results being published.
 Any issues that cannot be resolved through an informal discussion may result in the submission of an application for an Academic Appeal - please see the Student Guide to Appeals, which can be found on the VLE, for further information.

 N.B.
-It is your responsibility to ensure that your Head of Department/Programme Manager has your correct address.
+It is your responsibility to ensure that your Programme Manager has your correct address.
 The College will not be responsible for results which are sent to old addresses if you have not updated your contact details.
-If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registrar Co-ordinator on (0113 2354566) to obtain a replacement letter.
+If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registrar Co-ordinator on (0113 2162563) to obtain a replacement letter.